 Division 1 — Reporting organisations

-1 The provider as defined in paragraph (c) of the definition of that term in the Health and Disability Services (Complaints) Act 1995 section 3(1).
+1. The provider as defined in paragraph (c) of the definition of that term in the Health and Disability Services (Complaints) Act 1995 section 3(1).

 2. The Disability Services Commission referred to in the Disability Services Act 1993 section 6.